tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 * [tokenizing_reuters.ipynb](Activities/02-Stu_Tokenizing_Reuters/Solved/tokenizing_reuters.ipynb)

 Begin by explaining that when we perform NLP tasks, we're often doing it on many documents at once.
-This is one reason why keeping everything in a DataFrame is a good idea: it allowed us to keep track of the various versions of any given document, and it allows us to add metadata—such as the file ID of the article in this case—to each document in a corpus.
+This is one reason why keeping everything in a DataFrame is a good idea: it allows us to keep track of the various versions of any given document, and add metadata—such as the file ID of the article in this case—to each document in a corpus.

 Open the [solved file](Activities/02-Stu_Tokenizing_Reuters/Solved/tokenizing_reuters.ipynb), and discuss the following points: